Frozen Synapse: Gameplay

+Plot

+Frozen Synapse is set in the futuristic metropolis of Markov Geist, which has become heavily intertwined with a virtual reality called the Shape, populated by virtual beings called shapeforms, as well as humans using virtual reality technology.
+The city is under the control of the corporation Enyo:Nomad, which rose to power and usurped the city government under the direction of CEO Nimitz Shand, with the aid of a powerful shapeform named Charon's Palm.
+The player character is Tactics, a master tactician employed by the underground group Petrov's Shard, founded by Shand's former friend Graham Nix, with the goal of opposing the grasp of the company on the city; the organisation also employs the shapeform Belacqua, in charge of hacking, and Kate Soulsby, a former military which became a double agent within Enyo:Nomad.

+Throughout the game, the player controls soldiers within the Shape on the account of Petrov's Shard during skirmishes against Enyo:Nomad.
+The different missions are meant to improve Petrov's Shard position by performing sabotage acts, allying other factions, seizing facilities controlled by the company and ultimately confronting Shand and Charon's Palm at the Glass Tower located at the heart of the city.

-Development
+Development and release

 Frozen Synapse has one versus one multiplayer.
-Free-for-all, four-player, and two versus two are planned but will not be implemented in the near future.
-According to the developer blog, two-player co-op is in beta testing for the entire campaign.
+Free-for-all, four-player, and two versus two were planned but were never implemented.
+According to the developer blog, the two-player co-op for the entire campaign was beta tested.

+The game was released for Windows and Mac OS X on 26 May 2011, for Linux on 28 September 2011, for iPadOS on 16 May 2013, and for Android on 18 June 2013.
+A version for iOS distinct from the iPadOS version was released on 8 January 2014.

 In response to controversy about the ending in the video game Mass Effect 3, an update was released for Frozen Synapse which added an alternative ending.
 The ending contains the jibe "This is the ending to a computer game.
 We don't care if you like it".
 Of the experiment, Mode 7 Games developer Paul Taylor stated: "Honestly, it felt like vandalising my own work, which was interesting".

 Frozen Synapse Red

 An expansion pack released on 29 May 2012, Frozen Synapse Red adds a number of new features to the game including cooperative gameplay, a new unit called the 'Riot Shield', a new game mode called 'Upload', a new single campaign called 'Red' containing 15 new missions, 10 single player challenge missions, three gameplay mutators and a mode which alters the theme of the game from its typical blue to red.

 The expansion includes a new soundtrack for the game and a chiptune album by artist _ensnare_ (Paul Taylor's musician pseudonym) called Impeccable Micro, both available in MP3 and FLAC formats.